Zsetegn/Data-Analyst-Professional-Courses-and-Projects/README.md

 # Exam Based Microsoft Azure Fundamentals Certificate (AZ-900)

-List of all Courses from Microsoft!
+List of all Courses from I learned from Microsoft!
 1. Core Azure Concepts
 2. Core Azure Services
 3. Core solutions and Management Tools on Azure